Criminal Minds: Season 5

 Anthony Ocasio, in his review for Screen Rant, focused on Aaron Hotchner's storyline, which was one of the main points of the season.
-He stated the episode "100", which was also the show's 100th episode, was amazing and said, "The whole angle about Hotchner never being able to see his son again was pretty intense.
+He stated the episode "100", which was also the show's 100th episode, was "amazing" and said, "The whole angle about Hotchner never being able to see his son again was pretty intense.
 I can't believe they went in that direction with it.
-It's something I wasn't expecting it at all."
+It's something I wasn't expecting ... at all."
 However, he heavily criticized the season's finale, citing that it was flat from the beginning and had a poor cliffhanger.
 He said, "The fifth season finale of Criminal Minds was terrible, at best.
 Even an amazing guest star like Tim Curry was unable to save this lack-luster 'cliffhanger'."

 Season 6

-Darragh Mcmanus of The Guardian, gave the season a positive review, saying that Criminal Minds was only getting better with each season.
-They said that despite the fact that it wasn't groundbreaking or new, it was still thoroughly entertaining.
-They said, "Season six has since settled into the groove nicely, with two excellent subsequent episodes rinsing out memories of Toothy Tim.
-JJ had a tense plot, almost like a play, centred on two Leopold and Loeb types, and a touching denouement as the titular Agent took her leave, while last Friday Remembrance Of Things Past was gruelling and gruesome, and scarier than usual, with the team tracking down a killer come out of retirement – a residual nightmare from Rossi's past."
+Darragh McManus of The Guardian gave the season a positive review, saying that Criminal Minds was only getting better with each season.
+They said that despite the fact that it was not groundbreaking or new, it was still thoroughly entertaining: "Season six has since settled into the groove nicely, with two excellent subsequent episodes rinsing out memories of Toothy Tim.
+[The episode] 'J.J.' had a tense plot, almost like a play, centered on two Leopold and Loeb types, and a touching denouement as the titular agent took her leave, while [the episode which aired] last Friday, 'Remembrance Of Things Past', was grueling and gruesome, and scarier than usual, with the team tracking down a killer come out of retirement – a residual nightmare from Rossi's past."

 Steve Marsi, in his review for TV Fanatic, said that the season was overall good, rating it a 4 out of 5, but cited casting issues.
-He praised A.J Cook's performance as the "performance of a lifetime" and lamented her departure from the show that season.
+He praised A.J.
+Cook's performance as the "performance of a lifetime" and lamented her departure from the show that season.
 He said, "It's a shame that 'The Longest Night' marked a career high point for Jennifer Jereau, a character who just delivered so strongly, only to be shown the door next week.
 Was this CBS' way of sending her off on a high note?
 If so, it worked in a sense.
 She was great.
 But it made us even more confused and sad about Cook's departure."